Selected as one of the Seven Best Food and Wine Adventure trips by away.com.

 Day 4: Loop ride into hills to the castle of Torrechiara

-Highlights: Rest day in Parma: culinary visit and tasting, loop ride into the Parma hills to a castle and a picnic with a viewGet ready for another day of bicycling amidst ancient castles and local traditions!
+Highlights: Rest day in Parma: loop ride into the Parma hills to the castle of Torrechiara and a lunch with a viewGet ready for another day of bicycling amidst ancient castles and local traditions!
 Today's ride will loop to the breath-taking castle of Torrechiara.
 Dominating the Val Parma, the castle was constructed between 1448 and 1460, devised as an instrument of defense as well as a distinguished home for the count and his lover.
-This area is famous for its cured prosciutto and local salame--we will have a picnic lunch in this historic setting to taste them!
+This area is famous for its cured prosciutto and local salame--we will have lunch in this historic setting to taste them!
 We return to Parma, where, if you are still hungry, our tour leaders will suggest places to try for dinner.
-Daily Mileage: Approximately 48 km (30 miles).
+Daily Mileage: 48 km (30 miles).

 Lodging: Hotel Button

 Highlights: Prosciutto di Parma making, stay in an agriturismoAnother day full of events today, we'll stop at a salumificio to see how they make Prosciutto di Parma before heading to Reggio Emilia at about lunch time.
 We'll continue on our way along back roads and bike paths to reach our agriturismo , a country house hotel with a working farm, where we'll stay tonight.
 Dinner is together at the agriturismo.
 Daily Mileage: 66 km (41 miles).

 Lodging: Agriturismo la Razza